πŸ“ž 1-888-332-7372 Suite 304, 700 Dorval Drive, Oakville, ON L6K 3V3 Mon–Fri 9am–7pm Β· Sat 10am–2pm

 Plantar Fasciitis Shoes

-We stock clinician-recommended footwear brands specifically suited to plantar fasciitis — with enhanced arch support, cushioned heel counters, and motion-control features.
-Our physiotherapists can recommend the right shoe for your foot type.
+We stock clinician-recommended footwear brands with enhanced arch support, cushioned heel counters, and motion-control features.

 Brands available: ASICS, New Balance, Birkenstock